holdex/developers/docs/LEAVE_POLICY.md

 <summary> Will I be compensated for unused days if I stop collaborating with
 you?
 Will I be compensated for unused days if I stop collaborating with you?
 Will I be compensated for unused days if I stop collaborating with you?
 Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
  Will I be compensated for unused days if I stop collaborating with you?
 Will I be compensated for unused days if I stop collaborating with you?
 Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
+Will I be compensated for unused days if I stop collaborating with you?
 Will I be compensated for unused days if I stop collaborating with you? </summary>

 Yes.
 You will receive compensation for any unused Personal days.
 Sick days and holidays will not be reimbursed.